 Places to Visit in Panama City

 I had 2.5 days to explore Panama City.
-I planned for one day to explore Panama Viejo and Casco Viejo and for another day to visit Lake Gatun, monkey island, an Indian Village and the Miraflores Locks on the Panama Canal.
-On my shoterned last day, I had hoped to take the high-speed catamaran to a nearby island, but the schedule didn’t coincide with my 4pm flight to Boquete.
+I planned for one day to explore Panama Viejo and Casco Viejo and for another day to visit Lake Gatun, Monkey Island, an Indian Village and the Miraflores Locks on the Panama Canal.
+On my shortened last day, I had hoped to take the high-speed catamaran to a nearby island, but the schedule didn’t coincide with my 4pm flight to Boquete.
 Instead I strolled that causeway and explored the old quarter a little more.

 I started my morning with an Uber ride to Panama Viejo.
 Uber rides are dirt cheap!
 Perhaps it is because the distances are short, but the traffic is so bad, they don’t seem short.
 It took at least thirty minutes to get from Casco Viejo to Panama Viejo after passing by the high-rises of Panama City.

 Panama Viejo, once an aboriginal fishing village, was the first city founded by Spain on the Pacific Coast of America in 1521.
 Over the next 150 years it grew to a city with a population of 10,000, including 500 houses, many convents, a church, a hospital and a cathedral.
 In 1671, Panama Viejo was attacked by Henry Morgan and burned to the ground.

 Today, the archealogical site includes a variety of ruins and a museum.
 Non-residents must pay a $15 entry to explore both the grounds and the museum which takes about two hours.
 Panama Viejo is open from 8:30-4:30 Tuesday through Sunday.